-Financial Responsibility: The applicant must provide a pro forma cash flow and financial responsibility acceptance statements.
+3. Financial Responsibility: The applicant must provide a pro forma cash flow and financial responsibility acceptance statements.
 All financial statements must be prepared by a certified public account from the sponsor’s governing body and responsibility statements must be formal resolutions of the governing body.

-Any project(s) shall be developed inside the official property boundaries of the airport as shown on the airport’s official Airport Layout Plan documents.
+D. Any project(s) shall be developed inside the official property boundaries of the airport as shown on the airport’s official Airport Layout Plan documents.

+IV.
 LOAN APPLICATION PROCESS

 ADOT’s Airport Development Loan Committee is responsible for review and recommendations to the STB.
 The STB is the approving authority for an Airport Development Loan.
-Applications for loans under this program will be submitted to the MPD Aeronautics Group.
+Applications for loans under this program will be submitted to the Aeronautics Group.

-The Loan Committee is comprised of the Multimodal Planning Division Director as the Committee Chair, Aeronautics Group Manager, ADOT Chief Financial Officer (CFO), one member of the State Transportation Board (STB) appointed by the STB Chair, one member selected from the Commerce Authority and one member from the public financial sector selected by the ADOT CFO.
+A. The Loan Committee is comprised of the Multimodal Planning Division Director as the Committee Chair, Aeronautics Group Manager, ADOT Chief Financial Officer (CFO), one member of the STB appointed by the STB Chair, and one member from the public financial sector selected by the ADOT CFO.

-The STB, who, at their discretion, may award loans for the purposes applied for, within the limitations imposed by budgetary restraints.
+B. The STB, who, at their discretion, may award loans for the purposes applied for, within the limitations imposed by budgetary restraints.
 Successful applicants will enter into a contract with the ADOT within four (4) months of STB approval.

-Applications and instruction material will be prepared by Aeronautics and made available to any qualified sponsor.
-(See Appendix D.) Sponsors may submit an application to Aeronautics at any time.
-Committee and Board reviews and approvals are scheduled only as need arises.
+C. Applications and instruction material will be prepared by Aeronautics and made available to any qualified sponsor.
+(See Appendix D) Sponsors may submit an application to Aeronautics at any time.
+Committee and STB reviews and approvals are scheduled only as need arises.

-LOANS
+V. LOANS

-Principal: Monies from the Aviation Fund will be used for the principal amount of the loan approved by the STB.
+A. Principal: Monies from the State Aviation Fund will be used for the principal amount of the loan approved by the STB.

-Interest: Interest rates will be the average rate of the Delphis-Hanover Index during the preceding six (6) month period.
+B. Interest: Interest rates will be the average rate of the Delphis-Hanover Index during the preceding six (6) month period.
 The interest rate will be adjusted every six months.
 Interest on a loan will be accrued quarterly.

-Duration and repayment schedule: Duration for any Loan may vary and will be considered on a case-by-case basis.
+C. Duration and repayment schedule: Duration for any loan may vary and will be considered on a case-by-case basis.
 The duration of any loan cannot exceed 20 years.

 Payments will be scheduled on a quarterly basis commencing the first day of the third month from the date of the loan agreement.

-The maximum loan for these purposes shall be at the discretion of the STB and will be based upon the unique circumstances of each individual project.
-The Loan Committee, based on Aviation Fund resources, may impose limits on loans amounts.
+D. The maximum loan for these purposes shall be at the discretion of the STB and will be based upon the unique circumstances of each individual project.
+The Loan Committee, based on State Aviation Fund resources, may impose limits on loans amounts.

-Success in securing a loan will depend on the quality and thoroughness of the application and the level of detail submitted.
+E. Success in securing a loan will depend on the quality and thoroughness of the application and the level of detail submitted.
 The Loan Committee will closely evaluate applications in order to fund the most meritorious projects.
-The types of projects we anticipate are those that will contribute to the economic well being of the airport.
+The types of projects we anticipate are those that will contribute to the economic well-being of the airport.
 Examples are, but not limited to:

 Hangars